reruo321/Java_Practice/Chapter-10/README.md

 ![10JFrame](https://user-images.githubusercontent.com/48712088/148080604-ea1fa1cf-a599-4797-be31-a5ca7d7ea9b5.png)

 #### Root Pane
+In general, you don't need to create a JRootPane directly.
+When you create an JFrame object, you also get it automatically. [(The official tutorial)](https://docs.oracle.com/javase/tutorial/uiswing/components/rootpane.html)

 - Glass pane: Hidden by default.
-If it becomes visible, it blocks all input events from reaching the components in the content pane like a sheet of glass.
+If it becomes visible, it detects but blocks all input events from reaching the components in the content pane like a sheet of glass.
 It is useful when you catch events or paint over an area that already contains one or more components.
-- Layered pane:
+- Layered pane: Container with depth enables to overlap on top of the other.
+There are also certain depths are defined to be used for specific functions: FRAME_CONTENT_LAYER(-30000), DEFAULT_LAYER(0), PALETTE_LAYER(100), MODAL_LAYER(200), POPUP_LAYER(300), DRAG_LAYER(400).
-- Content pane
+- Content pane:
 - Optional menu bar

 ### JPanel